dotnet/orleans/Orleans-Streams/index.md

 [`Orleans.Streams.IAsyncObserver<T>`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/Core/IAsyncObserver.cs) and
 [`Orleans.Streams.IAsyncObservable<T>`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/Core/IAsyncObservable.cs) interfaces.

-More details can be found at [Streams Programming APIs](Streams-Programming-APIs).
+More details can be found in the [Streams Programming APIs](Streams-Programming-APIs).

 ## Stream Providers

 Streams can come in different shapes and forms.
 Orleans provides a number of different stream implementations, via the concept of **Stream Providers**.
-In particular, there are unreliable TCP based streams (such as **Simple Message Stream**) and reliable **Persistent Streams**.
-Persistent Streams can target specific queuing technology via the concept of **Queue Adapters**.
+In particular, there are unreliable TCP based streams (such as **Simple Message Stream**) and reliable **Persistent Streams** (such as **Azure Queue Stream**).
+Persistent Streams can work with different queuing technologies via the concept of **Queue Adapters**.
 In addition, Orleans allows to build **Rewindable Streams**, that allow to subsribe and consume events from the past.

 More details on Steam Providers, Queue Adapters and Rewindable Streams can be found at [Stream Providers](Stream-Providers).